 It will not be possible to remove all pain, but we would expect you to be comfortable enough to make progress with your recovery.

-Getting moving and returning to normal activities are crucial to helping you recover faster, return to a good quality of health, and avoid complications.
+Getting moving and returning to normal activities are crucial to helping you recover faster, return to a good quality of health and avoid complications.
 Pain relief is designed to make this possible.

-The NHS Lothian 'Getting Going After Surgery' booklet tells you more about what to expect after surgery.
+The NHS Lothian 'Getting Going After Surgery' booklet tells you more about what to expect after surgery and how to improve your recovery.